koskei/starter-academic/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Using Data Augmentation to Improve IRT-3PL Calibrations with Small Samples" subtitle = ""
+title = "Recentlllllllly Postsed" subtitle = ""

+## Abstract

+We investigated the effectiveness of Duplicate, Erase, and Replace Augmentation procedures (DupER; Foley, 2010) in calibrating the 3PL model using small datasets in an operational setting.
+DupER procedures were most effective with medium-sized samples (n = 600) in which imputed datasets adequately reflected the score distribution within the target population.

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 0
+  count = 5

   # Choose how many pages you would like to offset by
   offset = 0